ATD 1-LAW

 False

-TRUE OR FALSE: The principle of privity of contract helps to protect third parties to a contract from lawsuits arising from that contract.
+TRUE or FALSE: The principle of privity of contract helps to protect third parties to a contract from lawsuits arising from that contract.

 True